 Creating a Cave Part 3: Dissolution

 Students will learn how caves are formed, the geologic processes involved, and the major types of caves.
-Part 3: Students will experience how the geologic process of dissolution, combines with infiltration by making a cave or karst model.
+They will experience how the geologic process of dissolution, combines with infiltration by making a cave or karst model.

 Living in an area with soluble bedrock presents a number of unique problems.
 As caves form near the surface, the ceiling often collapses into them, creating sinkholes.
 A region in which the landscape contains cave entrances, sinkholes, sinking streams, and springs flowing from holes in the ground is called karst.
 Roadways and houses have been swallowed by sinkholes in Kentucky and Florida.
 In these areas, caves are usually the primary storm drain system.
 If rainfall amounts exceed the amount of water the cave can process, or if a collapse has blocked some of a cave passage, water can back up in the system, causing flooding in sinkholes.
 Houses and buildings near these sinkholes can be flooded, even if they are miles from the nearest river.
 An even bigger problem is that of groundwater pollution.
 It is estimated that 25% of the world's population obtains its water from karst aquifers.
 Typically, in non-karst aquifers, impurities are filtered out as water infiltrates and makes its way down to the aquifer.
 In a karst aquifer, the routes from the surface to the aquifer are quite direct, allowing for very little filtration.